Finding the Best Eating Disorder or Dual Diagnosis Treatment Centers

 An individual who has both a drug or alcohol problem and an eating disorder or other mental health problem is said to have a dual diagnosis.
 A mental disorder can affect the way in which an individual receives treatment for addiction or abuse because both conditions must be treated simultaneously in order to fully recover.

-If your loved one exhibits signs of dual diagnosis with an eating disorder, do not hesitate to call 1-888-232-6949 to get help finding a dual diagnosis treatment center to get that person on the road to recovery.
+If your loved one exhibits signs of dual diagnosis with an eating disorder, do not hesitate to call 1-888-232-6949 Who Answers? to get help finding a dual diagnosis treatment center to get that person on the road to recovery.

 The Prevalence of Dual Diagnoses